letolabs/the-little-cloud-foundry-book/en/cf.md

  * Do you need complete privacy?
  * Do you want to DIY it or pay somebody else to worry?

+In theory, you can run Cloud Foundry on servers nested inside a Faraday cage in your basement.
+You would have a totally isolated private cloud.
+The opposite side of the spectrum is paying for Cloud Foundry, as a service.
+Since Cloud Foundry is IaaS-neutral, i.e. it doesn't care whether you run it on Amazon or some other infrastructure.
+Somewhere in the middle of this spectrum is running it on shared hosting, shared clouds, private clouds and hybrid clouds.

+If you, for instance, need to be HIPAA (Health Insurance Portability and Accountability Act) or PCI DSS (Payment Card Industry Data Security Standard) compliant, complete isolation and privacy is required.
+But if you are writing a social-networking web application, running in a shared cloud environment is perfectly reasonable.

 ## Installing Cloud Foundry

 ### Simplest